Nourish - 9 Natural Remedies to Help a Sinus Infection (Sinusitis)

 Viral Sinus Infections

-Many people who find themselves under the weather with a sinus infection head straight for the antibiotics, but you may be surprised to know that the most common of all sinus infections are actually due to viral infections, not bacteria!
+Many people who find themselves under the weather with a sinus infection head straight for the antibiotics.
+Howeevr, you may be surprised to know that the most common of all sinus infections are actually due to viral infections, not bacteria!

 This means that the antibiotics you may be taking are actually useless, as you cannot kill a virus with antibiotics.

-The symptoms of a viral sinus infection typically last up to seven to ten days and generally go away on their own with rest and natural support from a good diet and supportive herbs or supplements.
+The symptoms of a viral sinus infection typically last up to seven to ten days.
+Generally, they go away on their own with rest and natural support from a good diet and supportive herbs or supplements.

 Bacterial Sinus Infections